Jund Filastin: Muslim conquest

-Early administration

-Filastin became one of the four original junds (military districts) of Bilad al-Sham (Islamic Syria) established by Caliph Umar.
-In effect the Muslims maintained the preexisting administrative organization of the Byzantine district of Palaestina Prima.
+Filastin became one of the four original junds (military districts) of al-Sham (Islamic Syria) established by Caliph Umar.
+In effect, the Muslims maintained the preexisting administrative organization of the Byzantine district of Palaestina Prima.

+Umayyad period

-The Umayyad period (661–750) was a relatively prosperous period for Filastin and the Umayyad caliphs invested considerably in the district's development.
+Umayyad rule (661–750) was a relatively prosperous period for Filastin and the Umayyad caliphs invested considerably in the district's development.
 According to Sourdel, "Palestine was particularly honoured in the Umayyad period".
-The first Umayyad caliph, Mu'awiya ibn Abi Sufyan, who held overall authority over Syria, including Palestine, from the reign of Caliph Uthman, was initially recognized as caliph in a ceremony in Jerusalem.
+The first Umayyad caliph, Mu'awiya, who held overall authority over Syria, including Palestine, from the time of Caliph Uthman, was first recognized as caliph in a ceremony in Jerusalem.

+The Umayyad caliph Abd al-Malik built and repaired roads connecting the Umayyad capital at Damascus with Palestine and roads connecting Jerusalem to its eastern and western hinterlands, as evidenced by seven milestones found throughout the region, the oldest of which dates to May 692 and the latest to September 704.
+The milestones, all containing inscriptions crediting Abd al-Malik for the road works, were found, from north to south, in or near Fiq, Samakh, St. George's Monastery of Wadi Qelt, Khan al-Hathrura, Bab al-Wad and Abu Ghosh.
+The milestone found in Samakh dates to 692, the two milestones at Fiq both date to 704 and the remaining milestones are undated.
+The fragment of an eighth milestone, likely produced soon after Abd al-Malik's death, was found at Ein Hemed, immediately west of Abu Ghosh.
+The road project formed part of Abd al-Malik's centralization drive, special attention being paid to Palestine due to its critical position as a transit zone between Syria and Egypt and Jerusalem's religious centrality to the caliph.